rvantonder/tokemon/README.md

 macOS menu bar + floating overlay for monitoring token usage across LLM services.

-> **Disclaimer:** Tokemon is an unofficial personal tool and is not affiliated with, endorsed by, or supported by Anthropic, OpenRouter, Sourcegraph (Amp), or OpenAI.
-It accesses usage data from each service using credentials you provide (session cookies, API keys, bearer tokens).
-Those credentials are stored locally in `~/.config/tokemon/config.json` and are sent only to the respective service's own API endpoint.
-No data is collected, transmitted, or shared by this tool beyond those direct API calls.
-Use at your own risk.
-Session cookies and tokens are sensitive — treat the config file like a password and ensure it is not committed to version control or shared.

 ![Tokemon overlay](screenshot.png)

 Tracks usage for **Claude**, **OpenRouter**, **Amp**, and **Codex** in a single always-on-top window.